Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 It’s really just a matter of whether you need the accountability and structure that comes with live classes, as well as the ability to ask questions in real time, or whether you’re good with driving your own studies.

-And that’s because the the video lectures that make up the backbone of your learning in the On Demand packages are just recorded live classes (for both companies).
+And that’s because the video lectures that make up the backbone of your learning in the On Demand packages are just recorded live classes (for both companies).

 It’s not just the structure of the packages from both companies that are similar though – even the layout of their online lectures is the same.
 I’ll paste pictures of both video lectures below so you can see what I mean.